agentsoz/jill/README.md

 A solution for the classic [towers of hanoi puzzle](https://en.wikipedia.org/wiki/Tower_of_Hanoi) is available in the examples directory (see [hanoi player](https://github.com/agentsoz/jill/blob/master/examples/src/main/java/io/github/agentsoz/jill/example/hanoi/Player.java)).
 The goal is to move a stack of discs from the Pin0 (the first pin) to Pin3 (the third pin).

-The hanoi player can be run using the convinience script [test/hanoi.sh](https://github.com/agentsoz/jill/blob/master/test/hanoi.sh) which solves the problem for 15 discs by default:
+The hanoi player can be run using the convinience script [test/hanoi.sh](https://github.com/agentsoz/jill/blob/master/test/hanoi.sh):
 ```
 > ./test/hanoi.sh
 ...
+[main] INFO  io.github.agentsoz.jill - Created 1 agents in (58 ms)
+[main] INFO  io.github.agentsoz.jill - Started 1 agents in (1 ms)
+[main] INFO  io.github.agentsoz.jill - Finished running 1 agents in (4820 ms)
+[main] INFO  io.github.agentsoz.jill - Terminated 1 agents in (3 ms)
+...
-Solving Towers of Hanoi with 15 discs (see ./test/hanoi.out)
+Solved Towers of Hanoi with 18 discs in 262143 moves
-Started at  Fri Aug 19 09:46:58 AEST 2016
-java -cp ./test/../jill/target/jill-0.3.1-SNAPSHOT-jar-with-dependencies.jar:./test/../examples/target/jill-examples-0.3.1-SNAPSHOT.jar io.github.agentsoz.jill.Main --config "{ programOutputFile : \"./test/hanoi.out\", logFile : \"./test/hanoi.log\", logLevel : \"INFO\", agents: [ { classname : io.github.agentsoz.jill.example.hanoi.Player, args : [-discs, 15], count: 1 } ] }"
-Finished at Fri Aug 19 09:46:59 AEST 2016
 ```

-*Note: The script assumes that the JARs have been built from sources, so if you have instead downloaded the release JARs, then the paths in the command above will need to be adjusted.*
+The log output gives some idea of performance in terms of the number of moves and time taken to complete the puzzle.
 The output of the run, i.e., the solution, is written to `./test/hanoi.out`:
 ```
 > head -4 ./test/hanoi.out
 Initialised hanoi board with 15 discs:
 |15|14|13|12|11|10|9|8|7|6|5|4|3|2|1
 |
 |

-> tail -10 test/hanoi.out
+> tail -20 test/hanoi.out
 Moving disc 1 from pin 2 to 1
 |3
 |2|1